Business Litigation Lawyers for Laboratories

 Like all businesses, laboratories face employment-related litigation risks.
-We represent labs in defense of harassment, discrimination, wrongful termination, and other employee claims.
+We represent labs in defense of harassment, wrongful termination, and other employee claims.
 We also represent labs that need to take legal action against current and former employees who have misappropriated their confidential and proprietary information.

 HHS OIG Investigations